ApproApp/ApproApp/docs/index.md

 VII.
 If approved, it will reach to the last officer who will process it.

 ## Software Used
-### •	Django •	Python 3 •	SQL(anyone) •	HTML5 •	CSS3 •	Bootstrap •	JavaScript •	AngularJS •	Django addons 	Report Lab 	Identity4
+### • Kivy • PyOpneGL •	PyGame • TensorFLow • SkLearn •	ImageProcessing • VideoProcssing • OpenCV •	Python3 • Matlab

 ## Process
-Frontend will be made by using HTML, CSS, angular etc. At backend, we need three main steps :

-A.	Creating form builder is easy with Django using dynamic memory allocation.

-B.	In converting html pages to pdf, we can use free open source addon ReportLab.

-C.	PDF can be signed using identity 4 free opensource software.
+### 1.

 ## Collaboration Required
-ApproApp requires a team of individuals who can collaborate with us to develop the product.
-We need you for 45 days with work from home or part time conditions.
+M-GEUAI requires a time of 6 to 8 months for completion.
+We want you to support us during the development by sponsorship or salary.
+Incase of salary, I can work remotely from Patiala or I can work from your office in Banglore.

 ## In Return
-In return ApproApp will be Providing you a place in core team.
+In return M-GEUAI will become a Product of MechMocha with complete copyrights, and Reserch Papers Published under this idea by me and also if possible any Patent under Computer Related Invention(Guidelines by Indian Patent Act) will also be owned by MechMocha.

 ## Terms and Conditions
-After complete development of the product, copyrights will be owned by the company.
+Section to be created later by memorandum of Understanding in case of sponsorship, and your terms will be carried forward in case you provide me a salary and job.

+## Humble Request
+This idea is not copyrighted or registered anywhere in India or anywhere else in the world.
+So, I hope that MechMocha will not cheat me and copy my idea.

 ### Ripudaman Singh,
 ### Thapar University, Patiala
-### Founder ApproApp
+### Founder M-GEUAI
 ### (+91) 9780-510-630
 ### rsingh_bemba16@thapar.edu